The life and journey of a young activist in Tunisia

 In 2013, his life took a turn when his undergraduate professor advised him to join a student club.

 “It was more than an advice.
 It was an order.
 I guess my professor had overheard my conversations and knew where to reorient my worries.
 So I joined 2main tu crées and before I knew it, I was deeply involved in civil society.
 The club president recommended me to be their representative within UNESCO’s NET-MED Youth project.
 I could not believe it!
 I used to see UNESCO on TV and hear about it in the news, thinking it was a place only for ambassadors.
-I was not aware that UNESCO also works with young people.
+I was not aware that UNESCO also works with young people and that the European Union has funded such a project.

 The consultations, training sessions and meetings I have had through NET-MED Youth with ministry officials, academicians, researchers, media professionals, civil society organizations and others taught me more about how to advocate for youth rights, and I learnt more about the situation of young people in Tunisia.
 I could see the bigger picture now.
 I could understand better the vision of our political parties and decision-makers in matters of youth inclusion,” he says.